Discrimination and Harassment Complaints and Investigations (AP 3435)

 Disciplinary actions against faculty, staff, and students will conform to all relevant statutes, regulations, personnel policies and procedures, including the provisions of any applicable collective bargaining agreement.

-The College District shall also take reasonable steps to protect the Complainant from further harassment, or discrimination, and to protect the Complainant and witnesses from retaliation as a result of communicating the complaint or assisting in the investigation.
+The College District shall also take reasonable steps to protect the Complainant from further harassment, or discrimination, address the hostile environment, if one has been created, prevent its recurrence, address its effects, and protect the Complainant and witnesses from retaliation as a result of communicating the complaint or assisting in the investigation.

 Appeals